 Well that’s it for our 99 journal prompts for teens!
 Hopefully you’ve found something to inspire you to get writing (and never stop!) 😊

-All you really need to get started is a (nice) notebook and a pen!
+Remember: all you really need to get started is a (nice) notebook and a pen!
 Simple and affordable.
 An app will do the trick just as well if you prefer to type …

 But if you’d love a more structured approach to journaling, there are plenty of resources that come already packed full with prompts designed especially for teens.